scryptachain/scrypta-docs/idanode/progressive-data-management.md

 - **protocol:** defines a protocol, usually interpreted by the dApp.
 - **uuid:** unique identifier _assigned_ during writing.
 This uuid is essential for **update** and **invalidation** operations as it must be passed to the endpoints.

-A fourth type of filter is the _send_, which however is not considered in the same way as the write / update / invalidation operations from the IdANode.
+A fourth type of filter is the _send_, which however is not considered in the same way as the write/update/invalidation operations from the IdANode.
 By sending operations we mean the single transaction with OP_RETURN from one address to **another** address.
 This is limited to a maximum of 80 bytes and the content is not formatted according to the above standard.
 As we can see in the example below, a UUID is not assigned and the elements for Collection, RefID, Protocol cannot be filtered.

-There is a ** sender ** field that defines who sent the data.
+There is a **sender** field that defines who sent the data.
 This type of data is useful in the processing of dApps that provide for the exchange of information between two or more addresses as shown in our voting platform Proof of Concept.

 ```
 {